SuperOfficeDocs/superoffice-docs/user-guide/en/project/includes/project-fields.md

 1. **Completed:** This box indicates whether the project is completed or not.

 1. **Publish:** (requires separate licence) If you check this box, the project will be visible to external users through third-party applications.
-For more information about this, see the SuperOffice Audience help.
 You can choose to have the project published for a specified period of time only (see [The Event tab][4]).

 <!-- Referenced links -->
 [5]: ../../getting-started/duplicates.md